top of page

 My Journey

-In July 1980, a Lab/Springer mix called Beaumont was born — and so was I. I don’t remember much about his early training, but I now realise he was likely under-socialised.
-As a child, I would sit in his bed and read to him, and later, confide in him about my worries at school.
+In July 1980, a Lab/Springer mix called Beaumont was born — and so was I. I don’t remember much about his early training, but one thing was certain, he was very aggressive to dogs.
+As a child, I would sit in his bed and read to him and confide in him about my worries at school.
 He was a true best friend.
-In the last few years of his life, I was finally old enough to walk him on my own, and I made it my mission to help him overcome his fear and intense dog aggression.
+In the last few years of his life, I was finally old enough to walk him on my own, and I made it my mission to help him overcome his grumpy side.
 Eventually, he was able to walk shoulder-to-shoulder with a yellow Lab named Heidi, whom he adored.
 When he died, we were both 13 — and I knew then how deeply important the bond with a dog was to me.

 my first puppy